captionpoint/captionpoint-plays/FUN-HOME.md

 DAD WAS BORN ON THIS FARM

 HERE’S OUR HOUSE

 ---

 HERE’S THE SPOT WHERE HE DIED

+---

-I CAN DRAW A CIRCLE
+I CAN DRAW A CIRCLE<br>
 HIS WHOLE LIFE FITS INSIDE

 ---

 FOUR MILES FROM OUR DOOR

 I-80 RAN FROM SHORE TO SHORE

 ---

-ON ITS WAY FROM THE CASTRO TO CHRISTOPHER STREET
+ON ITS WAY FROM THE CASTRO TO CHRISTOPHER STREET<br>
 THE ROAD NOT TAKEN, JUST FOUR MILES FROM OUR DOOR

 ---

-YOU WERE BORN ON THIS FARM
+YOU WERE BORN ON THIS FARM<br>
 HERE’S OUR HOUSE

 ---

 HERE’S THE SPOT WHERE YOU DIED

+---

+I CAN DRAW A CIRCLE<br>
 I CAN DRAW A CIRCLE
-I CAN DRAW A CIRCLE

 ---

 YOU LIVED YOUR LIFE INSIDE

+---

 ---